base-org/web/apps/base-docs/docs/hardhat-tools-and-testing/hardhat-profiling-gas/hardhat-profiling-gas.md

 ·------------------------|-------------|-------------|-------------|---------------|-------------·
 ```

 As you can see, the improvements in terms of gas consumption are significant.
-However, the draw back is that now in order to access all of the items, you must go throught all of the `ItemCreated` events emitted by the contract.
+However, the draw back is that now in order to access all of the items, you must go through all of the `ItemCreated` events emitted by the contract.

 ### Using custom errors